source-health/bridge/README.md

 ### onHello callback (optional)

-If the guest application expects any data in the initial handshake, the response from the `onHello()` callback will be including in the `hello` response and available to the guest as the return value of `BridgeGuest.init()`.
+If the guest application expects any data in the initial handshake, the response from the `onHello()` callback will be including in the `hello` response and available to the guest as the return value of `BridgeGuest::init()`.

 ### Event and Request handlers